toutaio/toutago-datamapper/README.md

 ## Quick Start

-See the [Simple CRUD Example](examples/simple-crud/) for a complete working demonstration.
+See the [examples directory](examples/) for complete working demonstrations.

 ```go
 package main